grape0117/grape0117/README.md

 I am an experienced professional Full-stack Developer.
 I have mastered the art of full-stack development and can provide all of the following services:

-Backend Technologies(Node, ROR, Django, MongoDB, MySQL, POSTGRE, Docker) Frontend Technologies(React, Next, Vue)
+Backend Technologies(Node, ROR, Django, MongoDB, MySQL, POSTGRE, Docker)<br>
+Frontend Technologies(React, Next, Vue)
 API Integration
 Sever Setup